PrestaShop/ADR/0005-module-advanced-installation.md

 As of today (v1.7.7) PrestaShop allows a few advanced features for Symfony developers, among which:
 - automatic require of `vendor/autoload.php`
-- possibility to define services for front AND for admin
+- possibility to define services for front AND for admin using [Symfony container](https://symfony.com/doc/current/service_container.html)
-- possibility to use Doctrine entities
+- possibility to use [Doctrine](https://symfony.com/doc/current/doctrine.html) entities

 However there is a limitation to all these features they are managed based on the **installed modules** list which is built at the kernel booting.